SyuraMoons/MayDay/Mobapp/README.md

 - you do not need to create your own Supabase project
 - you can run the app immediately with the existing configuration
-- sign up, login, body setup save, and storage-backed image flows should work against the shared configured project
+- sign up, login, profile setup save, and storage-backed image flows should work against the shared configured project

 You only need your own Supabase project if: